venkata-murari-sunkara/AI-Ethics-and-Governance-Research/README.md

   * Security vulnerabilities introduced by AI and machine learning deployments.
   * Strategic frameworks for balancing advanced AI capabilities with strict ethical and compliance mandates.

-## 📂 Files Included
+## Files Included
-* `New_Zealand_AI_Infrastructure_Security_Report.pdf`: The complete research paper detailing the analysis, regulatory frameworks, and strategic governance recommendations.
+* `Venkata Murari Sunkara New Zealand AI Policy.pdf`: The complete research paper detailing the analysis, regulatory frameworks, and strategic governance recommendations.